DevEarley/PyraMazeGDD/v1/a-to-b.md

 - TimeWarp can teleport things between times.
   - Chip will slip into another Chip's life in the future.
 They both live in a resort and tend to a greenhouse.
 Chip JR is in the future off on a mission.
 Chip SR is from the past and looks just like Chip JR.
     - The fact the Chip JR looks like Chip SR and that they have a similar occupation makes Chip ideal for this task.

+HUB
+- Under the city.
+A small river runs underground.
+If you follow it, you will reach the HUB.
+The HUB links the city to all different parts of the world.

+- Each spoke of the HUB takes the player to another corner of the world.

+- The Jungle, The City, The Mountain, The Graveyard, The HUB Entrance, TBD...

 Impossible people
 - Built all of this for you. because you best fit their plans.
 They need to make sure you are ready.